-A&D entities often enter into contracts that include variable consideration such as incentive fees or penalties.
+E&C entities often enter into contracts that include variable consideration such as incentive fees or penalties.
 Further, modifications and change orders could result in pricing uncertainty, potentially creating variable consideration.
 Such variable consideration would be estimated by taking into account available information (e.g., past history or projected sales) and would only be included in the transaction price to the extent that it is probable that its inclusion would not result in a significant future revenue reversal.
-Depending on how management applied the guidance in ASC 605-35 on estimating contract revenue, an A&D entity's accounting for variable consideration under the ASU may ultimately be consistent with its current accounting.
+Depending on how management applied the guidance in ASC 605-35 on estimating contract revenue, an E&C entity's accounting for variable consideration under the ASU may ultimately be consistent with its current accounting.
 However, because the new guidance prescribes a specific threshold (probable) that entities must meet to include variable consideration in estimated revenue, entities may need to evaluate their contracts under the ASU to assess whether their current accounting remains appropriate.

-An entity enters into a contract to develop a missile launch system for the government.
-The contract price is \$100 million plus a \$20 million (all-or-nothing) incentive fee if the system is placed online within three years of contract inception.
-On the basis of its experience with developing similar systems, the entity concludes that it is probable that the system will be placed online within three years.
-As a result, the incentive fee is included in the transaction price and revenue of \$120 million (the fixed consideration of \$100 million plus the variable consideration of \$20 million) is recognized in accordance with the ASU's other requirements.
+An entity enters into a contract to construct a facility for a customer.
+The contract price is \$10 million plus a \$1 million (all-or-nothing) incentive fee if the facility is ready for occupancy within one year.
+On the basis of its experience with constructing similar facilities, the entity concludes it is probable that construction will be completed and the facility will be ready for occupancy within one year.
+As a result, the incentive fee is included in the transaction price and revenue of \$11 million (the fixed consideration of \$10 million plus the \$1 million variable consideration) is recognized in accordance with the other requirements of the ASU.
 The estimated transaction price would be updated in each reporting period.
 Any adjustments would be treated as a change in estimate and, in accordance with ASC 606-10-32-42 through 32-45, would be recognized as revenue, or as a reduction of revenue, in the period in which the transaction price changes (i.e., a cumulative catch-up adjustment would be recorded to revenue in the current period).